-Bleeding under the skin can occur from broken blood vessels that form tiny pinpoint red dots (called petechiae).
+Bleeding into the skin can occur from broken blood vessels that form tiny red dots (called petechiae).
 Blood also can collect under the tissue in larger flat areas (called purpura), or in a very large bruised area (called an ecchymosis).

 Aside from the common bruise, bleeding into the skin or mucous membranes is a very significant sign and should always be checked out by a health care provider.

 Redness of the skin (erythema) should not be mistaken for bleeding.
-Areas of bleeding under the skin do not become pale (blanch) when you press on the area.
-The redness of erythema decreases when you apply pressure to it and returns when release the pressure.
+Areas of bleeding under the skin do not become paler (blanch) when you press on the area, like the redness from erythema does.

 Protect aging skin.
 Avoid trauma such as bumping or pulling on skin areas.
 For a cut or scrape, use direct pressure to stop the bleeding.

-If you have a drug reaction, ask your health care provider about stopping the drug.
+If you have a drug reaction, ask your provider about stopping the drug.
 Otherwise, follow your prescribed therapy to treat the underlying cause of the problem.

 Contact your health care provider if: